crookshanked/kylecrookshank.com-v2/collections/_services/system-administration.md

 order: 3
 # image: https://picsum.photos/185/300
 ---
-Automating a secure build out of a system that the website is deployed to is an art in of itself.
+Automating a secure build of a system is an art in of itself.
+<a class="" href="/contact-kyle">Let's talk! &raquo;</a>